|

 could not survive.
 If you would like to volunteer please come by or call the office for information.

-SHELTER MASCOT
+SHELTER MASCOT JENNY

 1986 - 2003